Mobile Strategy

 SDK cost and complexity

-Mobile SDK means you are building and maintaining a custom mobile application.
-This requires mobile developers, QA testing on multiple devices and OS versions, app store submissions, ongoing maintenance for OS updates, and a separate release cycle.
+Mobile SDK means building and maintaining a custom mobile application.
+That means mobile developers, QA testing on multiple devices and OS versions, app store submissions, ongoing maintenance for OS updates, and a separate release cycle.
 Budget 2-4x the initial development cost for ongoing maintenance over 3 years.

 Mobile Decision Flowchart